Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-Your VBT trip leaders meet you in Bayeux.
-They immediately guide you on a short orientation walk through the medieval city to your hotel, where you have a light lunch before a safety and bike-fitting session.
+Upon arrival in Bayeux, meet your VBT trip leaders.
+They will guide you on a short orientation walk through the medieval city to your hotel, where you’ll enjoy a light lunch before the safety and bike-fitting session.

 This evening, gather with your fellow travelers for a welcome reception, followed by dinner at the hotel.